augustoaf/Azure-IoT-PythonFaceRecognitionModule/README.md

 Assumptions:
 - The code is handling images with only one face.
+- The image could not be upsidedown (or 90º rotation)
 - The app must access the images folder in the host OS, so it is necessary to bind the folder to Docker container have access.
 Set Docker create parameters as below.
 Tip: check/validate the parameter using docker inspect <container id>:
 {